UCR-UAS/BISON-Transfer/README.md

 TODO List (by order of implementation)
 ---------------------------------------
- * Generated MD5 parsing (almost implemented.)
  * Client code cleanup
+ * Update tables as an external file
+ * Improved update filetables housekeeping
- * Better client housekeeping (circular buffers and insanity, anyone?)
+ * Better client housekeeping (nonblocking functions, anyone?)
  * -HUP reload (test not done, should be done in server)